-8. System access:
+6. System access:

 - a.
 Tenant Lighting Control system shall be fully integrated into the Base Building Lutron Vue Lighting Control application. - b.
 Floor zone graphics shall be provided and integrated with the Base Building Lighting Control system access.
 Graphics shall provide feedback status and control to Operator; and be based on Tenant Improvement CAD drawings. - c.
-Lighting control hubs shall be set for static IP addresses. - 1) Contractor shall submit RFI for Landlord to provide static IP addresses and passwords. - 9.
-Tenants' Contractor shall be responsible for proper commissioning of installed lighting controls prior to Tenant occupancy.
-Commissioning of the Tenant Construction lighting control system shall be completed by a technician certified by Lutron for Quantum. - a.
-Tenant's Contractor shall include in their scope of work "fine tuning" of the installed lighting controls following commissioning.
+Lighting control hubs shall be named and set for static IP addresses. - 1) The naming convention shall be numerical; with the first 2-digits representing the floor ID, followed by a dot, followed by the specific unit number. - a) As an example...
+04.02 would be used for the second hub located on L4. - 2) Contractor shall submit RFI for Landlord to approve naming convention and to provide static IP addresses and passwords. - 7.
+Tenants' Contractor shall be responsible for proper set-up and start-up of installed lighting controls prior to Tenant occupancy.
+Set-up and start-up of the Tenant Construction lighting control system shall be completed by a technician certified by Lutron. - a.
+Tenant's Contractor shall include in their scope of work "fine tuning" of the installed lighting controls following initial set-up and start-up.
 "Fine tuning" to occur no sooner than 30 days after Tenant move-in and no later than 60 days after Tenant move-in.

 - A. Examine panel boards and distribution equipment affected by Work for defective conditions and report such conditions to Landlord. - B. Provide temporary wiring and connections to maintain existing systems in service during construction. - C. Existing Telephone System: Maintain existing system in service until new system is accepted.
 Disable system only to make switchovers and connections.
 Notify Landlord and Telephone Utility Company at least 48 hours before partially or completely disabling system.
 Minimize outage duration.
 Make temporary connections to maintain service in areas adjacent to work area.
-Notify Landlord.

-- D. Panel boards: Clean exposed surfaces and check tightness of electrical connections.
+Notify Landlord. - D. Panel boards: Clean exposed surfaces and check tightness of electrical connections.
 Provide filler plates for vacant positions.
-Provide typed circuit directory showing revised circuiting arrangement. - E. Clean existing materials and equipment that are to be reused.
+Provide typed circuit directory showing revised circuiting arrangement.

+- E. Clean existing materials and equipment that are to be reused.
 Report damage or defects to Landlord. - F. Luminaires: Remove existing luminaires for cleaning.
 Use mild detergent to clean all exterior and interior surfaces; rinse with clean water and wipe dry.
 Replace lamps, drivers, and broken electrical parts. - G. Disconnect and remove all abandoned boxes, conduit, wiring, and equipment.
 Floor monuments that are capped shall have associated conduits, pull boxes, and wiring at floor below removed back to source.
 Fire rating of floor shall be maintained.